 - Potential threats to sobriety

-In addition to treating the patient’s cocaine addiction, treatment providers can address their psychosis as well.
-Clinicians may feel that the patient needs to take medication to help manage their psychosis symptoms.
-Some of the medications prescribed for psychosis treatment include:
+In addition to treating the person’s cocaine addiction, treatment providers can address their psychosis as well.
+Clinicians may feel that the person needs to take medication to help manage their psychosis symptoms.

 - Antipsychotic